jedisct1/libaegis/README.md

 * [`picotls`](https://github.com/h2o/picotls) is a TLS 1.3 implementation in C, with support for the AEGIS cipher suites.
 * [`h2o`](https://h2o.examp1e.net) is an HTTP/{1,2,3} server with support for the AEGIS cipher suites.

+## Other implementations

+[Other AEGIS implementations](https://github.com/cfrg/draft-irtf-cfrg-aegis-aead?tab=readme-ov-file#known-implementations) are also available for most programming languages.

 ## Benchmarks

 AEGIS is very fast on CPUs with parallel execution pipelines and AES support.